ShuaiWang9796/Learning-about-tail-risk/README.md

+# QRTCN, ERTCN, and LWCRPS-based Deep Learning in MATLAB

-All of the code is implemented based on MATLAB, and the version is required to be MATLAB 2022a or above.
-Lower versions may not be able to ensure the operation of QRTCN, ERTCN, and LWCRPS-based deep learning.
+This repository contains code implemented in MATLAB.
+The code requires MATLAB 2022a or a higher version to ensure the proper operation of QRTCN, ERTCN, and LWCRPS-based deep learning.
+Lower versions may not be compatible.

+## Individual Models
-Individual models: Models 1 - 9 are individual risk models.
-The prediction results can be obtained by running the "main_" function.
+Models 1 - 9 are individual risk models.
+To obtain the prediction results, run the `main_` function.

+## Forecast Combination
-Forecast combination: "main_combine_evaluate" is the main function for the forecast combination with regularization.
-Running it will yield the prediction combination results and evaluation results.
+The main function for the prediction combination with regularization is `main_combine_evaluate`.
+Executing this function will yield the prediction combination results and evaluation results.

+## Data
-Data: We downloaded the S&P 500 index from an open-source website to ensure reproducibility without violating the copyright agreement.
+The S&P 500 index data used in this project is downloaded from an open-source website to ensure reproducibility while adhering to the copyright agreement.

+## Features
-Features: In the example, only the lagged leverage effect is constructed.
-Readers can add volatility on their own.
+In the provided example, only the lagged leverage effect is constructed.
+Users are encouraged to add volatility features as per their requirements.

-We will continue to refine and thoroughly comment on the code, and we invite researchers in related fields to engage in discussion with us.
+We are committed to continuously improving and thoroughly documenting the code.
+We welcome researchers in related fields to join us in discussions.
+For any inquiries or suggestions, please contact us at vvs09061513@163.com.